pat-tsai/World_Weather_Analysis/README.md

 In this deliverable, I filtered the results of the previously generated dataframe based on a range of user-input weather temperature ranges.
 The google maps API was then used to create a marker layer map with pop-up hotel markers.

 ![ScreenShots](Vacation_Search/WeatherPy_vacation_map.png)

+### Deliverable 3:
+In the final deliverable, I generated a direction labeled map using the loc function to create individual dataframes, and using waypoints to help create the final map.